Ram Prasad Bismil: Literary works

 Bismil published a pamphlet titled Deshvasiyon ke nam sandesh (en: A message to my countrymen).
 While living underground, he translated some of Bengali books viz.
 Bolshevikon Ki Kartoot (en: The Bolshevik's programme) and Yogik Sadhan (of Arvind Ghosh).
 Beside these a collection of poems Man Ki Lahar (en: A sally of mind) and Swadeshi Rang was also written by him.
 Another Swadhinta ki devi: Catherine was fabricated from an English book into Hindi.
 All of these were published by him in Sushil Mala series.
 Bismil wrote his autobiography while he was kept as condemned prisoner in Gorakhpur jail.

 The autobiography of Ram Prasad Bismil was published under the cover title of Kakori ke shaheed by Ganesh Shankar Vidyarthi in 1928 from Pratap Press, Cawnpore.
 A rough translation of this book was prepared by the Criminal Investigation Department of United Province in British India.
 Translated book was circulated as confidential document for official and police use throughout the country.

-He immortalised the poem Sarfaroshi Ki Tamanna, Man Ki Lahar and Swadeshi Rang as a war cry during the British Raj period in India.
+He immortalised the poem by Bismil azimabadi titled Sarfaroshi Ki Tamanna, Man Ki Lahar and Swadeshi Rang as a war cry during the British Raj period in India.
 It was first published in journal "Sabah", published from Delhi.